OzanUrkmez/Procedural-Spider/README.md

 A project that aims to procedurally create spider objects with procedural animations and different behaviours.

-Implemented features
+# Implemented features

-##IK
+## IK

 The project currently has a custom IK solution written with C#.
 It also has a simple shader written to help interact with the IK target and pole target.
+It is thus possible to move around the spider leg procedurally with this algorithm.